-To ask the Secretary of State for Foreign and Commonwealth Affairs if he will make a further statement on East-West relations.
+To ask the Secretary of State for Foreign and Commonwealth Affairs what improvements in East-West relations he estimates will follow from the visit of Mr. Gorbachev to Britain.